BrianMMcClain/pas-pks-spring-music-demo/README.md

 ![Architecture of our demo](img/arch.png)

-All of these components were configured and installed by [Ops Manager](https://pivotal.io/platform/pcf-components/pcf-ops-manager), which provides an easy way to install and upgrade things like PAS, PKS, services, etc. Below you can see all of the componentes installed for this demo:
+All of these components were configured and installed by [Ops Manager](https://pivotal.io/platform/pcf-components/pcf-ops-manager), which provides an easy way to install and upgrade things like PAS, PKS, services, etc. Below you can see all of the components installed for this demo:

 ![Installed components on Ops Manager](img/opsman.png)

+Refer to the documentation for steps to install [PCF Healthwatch](https://docs.pivotal.io/pcf-healthwatch/1-4/installing.html), [PCF Metrics](https://docs.pivotal.io/pcf-metrics/1-5/installing.html), and [MySQL for PCF](https://docs.pivotal.io/p-mysql/1-10/installing.html).

 Deploying the Spring Music Application
 ---
 The Spring Music application presents a demo of an app that could be used for tracking an album collection.
 By default, it populates a dataset with a handful of examples, but can optionally be connected to a backend database to persist changes.

-From the `spring-music` directory, we can build our Spring Music application and then push up it with a single command:
+From the `spring-music` directory, we can build our Spring Music application and then push it with a single command:

 ```
 ./gradlew clean assemble
 cf push
 ```

-This sill use the [manifest.yml](spring-music/manifest.yml) for configuration, specifying basic options like the application's name and memory requirements.
+This will use the [manifest.yml](spring-music/manifest.yml) for configuration, specifying basic options like the application's name and memory requirements.
 The PAS platform will detect that we're deploying a Java Spring application, and automatically use the [Java Buildpack](https://github.com/cloudfoundry/java-buildpack) to supply the runtime, framework, and dependencies to package and run our application.
 Once the buildpack completes, we'll see our application soon up and running:

 ```
 ...